 Sow Bug Prevention

-There are several things that you can do around your home and property to help prevent problems with sow bugs in your home.
+There are several things that you can do around your home and property to help prevent problems with sow bugs.
 Seal cracks and crevices found in your home’s foundation, install door sweeps on all exterior doors, and caulk gaps found around exterior windows and doors.
 Outside remove piles of organic debris like grass and leaves from your property, leave a barrier between any mulch and your home’s foundation, and make sure that gutters are working effectively to direct water away from the outside of your home.
-Inside of your home it is helpful to reduce humidity levels by placing de-humidifiers in areas like basements and laundry rooms or install air-conditioners.
+Inside your home, it is helpful to reduce humidity levels by placing dehumidifiers in areas like basements and laundry rooms or install air-conditioners.